oxidecomputer/hubris/drv/sprot-api/README.md

 RoT is able.

-Alternatively, during the RoT's SWD bringup of the SP, SPI clock configuration could be left for the SP.
+Alternatively, during the RoT's SWD bringup of the SP, SPI clock configuration could be deposited in the SP RAM for use during SP initialization.

 #### Reliability

-Programmed I/O is can be susceptible to underflow or overflow issues and can be aggravated by changes in overall firmware behavior.
-These problems not become evident until firmware is more widely deployed.
+SPI is not a flow-controlled interface, therefore any SPI I/O is susceptible to underflow or overflow issues and can be aggravated by changes in overall firmware behavior.
+These problems may not become evident until firmware is more widely deployed.

 Use of DMA can result in a better performing and therefore more reliable implementation.

-Though the SP to RoT connection is not seen as a risk for signal integrity issues, one still needs to consider the possibility of transient errors from hardware or software.
+Though the SP to RoT connection is not seen as a risk for signal integrity issues, one still needs to consider the possibility of transient communication errors.

-While physical attacks on the SP to RoT SPI connection are generally considered out of scope, measures to improve data reliability can make an attacker's job more challenging.
+While physical attacks on the SP to RoT SPI connection are considered out of scope, measures to improve data reliability can make an attacker's job more challenging.

 The RoT, as the target device, does not control the SPI clock.
-It does have hardware that catches flow errors, i.e. receive overrun and transmit underrun.
+It does detect flow errors, i.e. receive overrun and transmit underrun.

 The SP is able to set the pace and does not suffer flow errors and also does not have direct evidence of RoT flow errors.

 #### Data Integrity

-The SPI physical layer does not have mechanisms to enhance data integrity.
+The SPI physical layer does not address data integrity.

-Introducing a CRC to the message header makes detection on either side of the interface much easier.
+Introducing a CRC to the message makes detection on either side of the interface much easier.

-The addition of an explicit message, `ErrorRsp`, in the protocol, informs the SP that the RoT did not successfully transmit or receive the previous message.
+The `ErrorRsp` message informs the SP that the RoT did not successfully transmit or receive the previous message.
+Error response codes include flow and CRC errors which are transient.
+The SP can retransmit to recover from these errors.

 As long as the likelihood of a flow error is sufficiently low, overall performance of the SPI interface remains acceptable, even with retries.
-Only a small number of retries (only one retry required for each failed transfer), has been needed in testing.
+Only one retry has been required for any failed transfer during testing.

 ### Message Structure

-A message consists of an eight byte header and a variable payload which is not to exceed the length specified in the sprot-api crate.
+A message consists of an four byte header, a variable payload, and a trailing 16-bit CRC.
+The total message length cannot exceed the length specified in the sprot-api crate.

-    The first 8-bytes of a message received by the LPC55 are special in that they will fit completely into the receive FIFO and are therefore less susesptible to software induced overrun errors manifesting as dropped bytes.
+    The first 8-bytes of a message received by the LPC55 are special in that they will fit completely into the receive FIFO and are therefore much less susesptible to software induced overrun errors manifesting as dropped bytes.

-    If the LPC55 FIFOs are configured for 16-bit widths, then 16 bytes message can be accomodated before lack of software service would result in a flow error.
+    If the LPC55 FIFOs are configured for 16-bit widths, then 16 byte message can be accomodated before lack of software service would result in a flow error.

-    CRC32 is already in use to measure the LPC55 bootrom.
-    In the interest of reducing code size, the same CRC32 is used in the header.

 The message header is encoded in four bytes:

   - A Protocol identifier (`VERSION_1 = 0x01`),
   - enum MsgType as a `u8` describing the content of the message.
   - Payload length `U16<byteorder::LittleEndian>` length (LSB, MSB)

+The payload must accommodate at least one 512-byte block plus overhead for the Update Server's flash write operation.

-  - A 4-byte CRC32 over the header and payload without the CRC32 itself.
+A trailing 2-byte CRC16 follows the payload.
+It is computed over the header and payload without the CRC16 itself.

 Initial supported protocols are:

  - 0x00, the null protocol.
 Any subsequent byte is ignored by the receiver.
  - 0x01, the protocol documented here (`VERSION_1`)
+ - 0xb2, indicates that the RoT is not currently servicing its FIFOs.
+   (0xb2 = BZ = Busy)
  - 0xff, reserved for internal use to denote an unsupported protocol
  - All others are reserved for future implementations.

-The payload length is a u16 and may be zero bytes in cases where the MsgType carries sufficient information to not carry a payload.
+The payload length is a u16 and may be zero bytes in cases where the MsgType is enough, e.g. a status request.

-Error conditions are recognized where messages exceed the receiver's buffering limits, there is a flow error, or where insufficient data is received.
+Error conditions include indication that messages exceed the receiver's buffering limits, there is a flow error, or where insufficient data is received.

-The MsgType is used to allow for multiplexing the communications link.
+The MsgType allows for multiplexing the communications link.
 While Sprockets is intended to be the primary user, MsgType allows for satisfying the previously stated requirements for non-Sprockets messages and for accommodating future work without invalidating the needs for day-one interface stability.